Dorsten: Transport

 Dorsten has its own airfield.
 The airfield has a grass strip with a runway of 800 m and one government-sponsored hangar being used by the local gliding club.

 Dorsten station is on the Duisburg–Quakenbrück and the Gelsenkirchen-Bismarck–Winterswijk railways and is served by regional services to Gladbeck, Bottrop, Essen, Dortmund, Borken (Westf) and Coesfeld (Westf).

+Ammunition depot

+German Bundeswehr maintains an ammunition depot close to the suburb of Wulfen.
+The depot also provides storage space for the British Army Germany.